-Vanya was named as “Lawyer of the Year” in Native American Law for Minneapolis in 2012, and has been named as a “Super Lawyer” in Minnesota 15 times, as a “Best Lawyer” in Native American law in 2009-2018, is AV-rated by Martindale Hubbell, and nationally ranked by Chambers USA.
+Vanya was named as “Lawyer of the Year” in Native American Law for Minneapolis in 2019 and 2012, and has been named as a “Super Lawyer” in Minnesota 18 times, as a “Best Lawyer” in Native American law in 2009-2020, is AV-rated by Martindale Hubbell by both lawyers and judges, and nationally ranked by Chambers USA.
 She is a frequent speaker at Indian-law seminars around the country and serves as a judge for the Shakopee Mdewakanton Sioux Community Tribal Court.

-Vanya has served on the boards of the Minnesota American Indian Bar Association, the Minnesota Center for Environmental Advocacy, the Nature Conservancy (Minnesota, South Dakota, & North Dakota Chapter), and the University of St. Thomas Law School.
+Vanya serves on the Advisory Board for the Urban Debate League and on the Legal Committee for the Minnesota Center for Environmental Advocacy.
 Outside the office, she enjoys spending time with her kids, Cora and Vincent, and occasionally finds to time to play piano or a round of golf.

 Vanya’s Indian-law experience includes:

 - Oneida Nation v.
 Village of Hobart.
 Served as co-counsel to the Oneida Nation in this case, in which the Seventh Circuit confirmed that the Nation’s Treaty-established reservation boundaries remained intact and that the Village of Hobart lacked jurisdiction to enforce a Village ordinance against the Nation.
 (Seventh Circuit Court of Appeals, 2020).